 In Stage 6, a wide variety of languages is offered in NSW schools, catering for beginning students to background speakers.

-The K–10 language syllabuses are available on the BOSTES K-10 Languages page.
+The K–10 language syllabuses are available on the NESA K-10 Languages page.

-The Stage 6 language syllabuses are available on the BOSTES HSC Languages page.
+The Stage 6 language syllabuses are available on the NESA HSC Languages page.